mschreie/hpe_oneview_ansible_handsonlabs/exercises/10_projectsetup.md

 ## Introduction

 As mentioned in the [Introduction](00_introduction.md) we start with a freshly installed Ansible Controller (Tower Version 3.8, AAP 1.2), which is subscribed and registered.<br>

+Point your browser to the IP adress of "tower" found in your lab.html and login with the credentials provided in the same document.<br>

 An **Organization** called `Handsonlabs Organization` is created.

 ## Create a Project